 I had to show regular traders that they could not only beat Wall Street… they could actually CRUSH Wall Street.

-And I know people can, because that’s exactly what we’ve done.
+And I know people can... because that’s exactly what we’ve done.

-Since we formedforme the Monument Trader’s Alliance in 2019, we’ve beaten every single market index… the S&P, the Nasdaq, the Dow, and the Russell 2000.
+Since we launched Monument Traders Alliance in 2019, we’ve beaten every single market index… the S&P, the Nasdaq, the Dow and the Russell 2000.

-And our performance during crashes isi spectacular.
+And our performance during crashes has been spectacular.

-For example… during the initial Covid crashovidc, the S&P was down 20%.
+For example… during the initial COVID Crash, the S&P went down 20%.

-But our positions over the same period were up 246%!
+But the positions we opened and closed over the same period went up 246%!

-That’s the difference between seeing a $100,000 account drop to $80,000… or grow to $346,000!
+That’s the difference between seeing a $100,000 account drop to $80,000… and seeing it grow to $346,000!

-And here’s the key.
+And here’s the key...

 You don’t beat Wall Street by playing their game.

-You don’t win by trying all day to find those rare stocks that go up 10X.
+You don’t win by spending all day trying to find those rare stocks that go up 10X.

 That’s hard!

-Instead, you play a totally different game than Wall Street.
+Instead, you play a totally different game from Wall Street.

 In the game we play… and this is very important… you don’t make money because stocks move up…